forcedotcom/quiz-host-app/README.md

 The host app is a Lightning Web Component (LWC) app running on a Salesforce org.

 The player app is a mobile app built with Lightning Web Component Open Source (LWC OSS).
 It runs on Node.js deployed on Heroku.
-You'll need a free [Heroku account](https://signup.heroku.com) to set it up.
-A free account lets you run the game with a small group of players.
-If you run the game with a larger group, consider upgrading to a [Hobby Dyno](https://www.heroku.com/dynos).
+You'll need a [Heroku account](https://signup.heroku.com) to set it up.

 <img src="doc-media/architecture.jpg" alt="Quiz app architecture"/>